Windblown-Marionette/masks/README.md

-# masks
-A non-woven mask design that fits comfortably and requires: Olyfun fabric + equipment to cut, sew, and iron.
+# A non-woven mask design that fits comfortably and requires: Olyfun fabric + equipment to cut, sew, and iron.

 Based on Taiwanese masks for patients, with sections added for a nose wire, this mask design used “Oly Fun” fused polypropylene fabric, which viral particles do not pass through.
 The pattern must be cut out without using pins, and the front seam must have no pin holes or stitching holes since the virus – which at its smallest is 60nm in diameter with protrusions of 9-12nm – can pass through these.
 (There’s no point in using this fused fabric if you sew the front seam.)
 Cut out the pattern piece on a fold: this fold is the straight section below the long front curve.
 (We cut bolt fabric 7”/18cm wide and can make 4 masks from each strip.)